noormohammed/vectorai-fs-project/backend/README.md

 ![GitHub contributors](https://img.shields.io/badge/contributors-1-yellow)

-This is a back end application for our Vector Full Stack Front End (React) app which is created using FastAPI and PostgreSQL. it stores the data from static json file from the Front End (React app) and updates the ordering/postions of the document types whenever the document type cards on the Front End app are reordered using Drag and Drop events.
+This is a back end application for our Vector Full Stack Front End (React) app which is created using FastAPI and PostgreSQL.
+It stores the static json file data from the Front End (React app) and updates the ordering/postions of the document types whenever the document type cards on the Front End app are reordered using Drag and Drop events.